HTTP AT Commands

 • 3: Failed to read security certificate suite

-• 4: Failed to send HTTP DEL header
+• 4: Failed to send HTTP DELETE header

 • 5: Failed to read HTTP response